 10. Explore Downtown Ojai

 Downtown Ojai might be small, but it’s packed with shops you can’t find anywhere else in Southern California and perhaps the world.
 For instance, Bart’s Books, known as the world’s largest outdoor bookstore, has everything under the sun (almost literally).

 This shop is one of the most fun places to explore in downtown Ojai with children, and it’s a great way to support the community.
 Find the book you’re looking for, shop for a souvenir for your loved one, and relax in the serene and natural beauty.

 A two-minute walk away is Nocciola, considered one of the best places to dine in Ojai, thanks to its handmade pasta, high-quality wines, and seasonal entrees.
-There’s also a haven of shops to explore, from wineries to modern restaurants in Downtown Ojai.
+There’s also a haven of shops to explore in Downtown Ojai, from wineries to modern restaurants.